d-e-a-3/cheatsheets/vim.md

 zg | Add the word that is under the cursor into (~/.vim/spell/spellfile :sp | Split windows horizontally
 :vsp | Split windows vertically
+Ctrl-] | Jump to the tag underneath the cursor
+:ts <tag> <RET> | Search for a particular tag
+:tn | Go to the next definition for the last tag
+:tp | Go to the previous definition for the last tag :ts | List all of the definitions of the last tag Ctrl-t | Jump back up in the tag stack